tbrowder/Raku-Modules/README.md

     $ sudo apt-get install rakudo

-We use the distribution's version to 'bootstrap' our desired Rakudo framework.
+We use the distribution's likely older version to 'bootstrap' our desired Rakudo framework.

 ### Step 2 - Install the `rakudo-pkg` framework